ncamaa/ApplePayHelper/README.md

 ## 🌟 Features

-- **Apple Pay Session Initialization**: Easily initiate Apple Pay sessions with Apple's servers.
+- **Apple Pay Merchant Validation**: Easily initiate Apple Pay sessions with Apple's servers for the `onmerchantvalidation` event.
-- **Payment Token Decryption**: Securely decrypt Apple Pay payment tokens using your merchant certificates.
+- **Payment Token Decryption**: Securely decrypt Apple Pay payment tokens using your merchant certificates once the user has authorized the payment.
-- **Payment Provider Mapping**: Map the decrypted payment tokens to different payment providers like PayCom.
+- **Payment Provider Mapping**: Map the decrypted payment tokens to different payment providers.

 ## 📦 Installation

-You can install the ApplePayHelper library from npm:
+You can install the `apple-pay-helper` library from npm:

 ```bash
 npm install apple-pay-helper